Razorbill: Reproduction

-Individuals only breed at 3–5 years of age.
+Individuals only breed at 3–5 years old.
 As pairs grow older they will occasionally skip a year of breeding.
 A mating pair will court several times during breeding periods to strengthen their bond.
 Courtship displays include touching bills and following one another in elaborate flight patterns.
 Once the pre-laying period begins, males will constantly guard their mates by knocking other males away with their bills.
-The pair will mate up to 80 times in a 30-day period to ensure fertilization.
+The pair will mate up to 80 times in a 30-day period to ensure fertilisation.
 Females will sometimes encourage other males to engage in copulation to guarantee successful fecundity.

-Throughout the pre-laying period, razorbills will socialize in large numbers.
-Two types of socializing occur: large groups dive and swim together in circles repeatedly and all rise up to the surface, heads first and bills open; secondly, large groups swim in a line weaving across each other in the same direction.
+Throughout the pre-laying period, razorbills will gather in large numbers.
+Two types of social behaviour occur; large groups dive and swim together in circles repeatedly and all rise up to the surface, heads first and bills open; secondly, large groups swim in a line weaving across each other in the same direction.

 Nest sites

 Nest site choice is very important for these birds to ensure the protection of the young from predators.
 Unlike murres, nest sites are not immediately alongside the sea on open cliff ledges but at least 10 cm away, in crevices on cliffs or among boulders.
 Nests are usually confined among the rocks or slightly more open.
 Some sites are along ledges, however, crevice sites seem to be more successful due to reduced predation.

 The mating pair will often reuse the same site every year.
 Since chicks cannot fly, nests close to the sea provide easy access when leaving the colony.
-Generally, razorbills do not build a nest; however, some pairs often use their bills to drag material upon which to lay their egg.
+Generally, razorbills do not build a nest; however, some pairs may use their bills to drag material upon which to lay their egg.
 Nest under a boulder, rarely on an exposed ledge, may use Puffin or rabbit burrow.
-Although gregarious in breeding colonies, nests are not contiguous, but some meters apart, resulting in less aggression than in Guillemot colonies.
+Although gregarious in breeding colonies, nests are not contiguous, but some metres apart, resulting in less aggression than in Guillemot colonies.

 Incubation and hatching

 Females lay a single egg per year, usually from late April to May.
-The egg is an ovoid-pyramidal shape, cream color with has dark brown blotches.
+The egg is an ovoid-pyramidal shape, creamy white to pale brown with has dark brown blotches.
 Incubation starts generally 48 hours after laying the egg.
 Females and males take turns incubating the egg several times daily for a total of approximately 35 days before hatching occurs.
 Razorbill chicks are semi-precocial.
 During the first two days after hatching, the chick will spend the majority of its time under the parent's wing.
 There is always one parent at the nest site while the other goes to sea to collect food for the chick.
 The hatchling develops a complete sheath 10 days after hatching.
 After 17–23 days, the chick leaves the nest by jumping from a cliff, closely followed by the male parent, who will accompany the chick to sea.
 During this time, the male parent will dive more than the female parent.